IMMANUEL5015/movieSearchApp/README.md

 The main rationale for this project was to showcase my understanding of the basics of Node.js, Express, and Making API calls.

 ## Tools and Technologies Used
-- HTML (structure of the web page).
+- HTML (structure of the web pages).
-- CSS (styling of the web page).
+- CSS (styling of the web pages).
 - Node.js (Utilize JavaScript on the server).
 - NPM (install packages: ejs, express, request).
 - Express (Node.js Framework for creating server-side apps).